repro/tzd/README.md

 tzd "http://www.telezueri.ch/webtv/?&channel_id=88&video_id=268550"

-Just add the function to your .profile to use it.
+To use it, add the function to your .profile, or just run the script.